veric-io/AS-Public/README.md

     function addLiquidity(address token, uint amount, address to) external returns (uint liquidity);
     // get the balance of "token" in the pool function getPoolBalanceViaToken(address token) external view returns(uint balance);

+    // get the balance of ETH in the pool function getEthPoolBalance() returns (uint balance);
+    // Adding ETH to pool and send liquidity(LP token) to "to" address function addEthLiquidity(address to) payable external;
+    // Removing "Liquidity" (LP token) of ETH and send them back to "to" address
+    function removeEthLiquidity(uint liquidity, address to);

+    // pause a Token LP Pool
+    function pauseToken(address token) external;
+    // unpause a Token LP Pool
+    function unpauseToken(address token) external;
 }
 ```
 ## Test Token: